Israeli minister repeats call for Palestinians to leave Gaza | Politics

 One of the senior figures in Israeli Prime Minister Benjamin Netanyahu's right-wing coalition called on Sunday for Palestinian residents of Gaza to leave the besieged enclave, making way for Israelis who could "make the desert bloom".
 The comments by Finance Minister Bezalel Smotrich, who has been excluded from the war cabinet and discussions of day-after arrangements in Gaza, appear to underscore fears in much of the Arab world that Israel wants to drive Palestinians out of land where they want to build a future state, repeating the mass dispossession of Palestinians when Israel was created in 1948.

-However there has been little clarity about Israel's longer-term intentions, and countries including the United States have said that Gaza should be governed by Palestinians.
+There has been little clarity, however, about Israel's longer-term intentions, and countries including the United States have said that Gaza should be governed by Palestinians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)